iramshiv/Target_Color_Swap/README.md

 # Target_Color_Swap

-python testswap.py --image input-image-path --output output-directory-to-save --target_rgb 37 88 128
+python testswap.py --image /input-image-path/ --output /output-directory-to-save/ --target_rgb 37 88 128

 In between the exceution, there will be a palette with the cluster of colors.
 Input an target cluster you wish.